FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/boundary-condition-editor/Boundary Condition Editor.rst

 7. Repeat the process to add additional inflow hydrographs.
    Use the Add data series/table for current BC button to create a new hydrograph.

-8. Use the Schematize icon
+8. Use the Schematize button
    (shown below) to save the data to the Schematic Layers and click Yes to overwrite the layers.

 .. image:: ../../img/Boundary-Condition-Editor/bounda006.png